kolov/mirador/README.md

 # mirador
-## If anything changes, mirador will tell the browser.
+## If anything changes, mirador will tell the browser to reload.
 Immediately.

 Live reload on changes in static files and Enlive templates for Clojure Ring applications